luciotato/LiteScript/devel/source/v0.7/Producer_js.lite.md

         else
             .out "};",NL

+if the class is global...

+        if .hasAdjective('global')
+            .out 'GLOBAL.',.name,"=",.name,";",NL //set declared fn-Class as method of GLOBAL

 if the class is inside a namespace...

         if prefix and prefix.length
             .out prefix,.name,"=",.name,";",NL //set declared fn-Class as method of owner-namespace

 Set super-class if we have one indicated